VadimDvdv/16-bit-CPU-on-Spartan-3E/docs/README.md

 | `1000` | JAL | J | `rd = PC + 1; PC += imm9` | todo |

-Opcodes `1001`-`1111` are unassigned. `1111` is used as the program pad, and because the DECODE case has no arm for it the FSM holds state — a de-facto halt.
+Opcodes `1001`-`1111` are unassigned. `1111` is used as the program pad, and because the DECODE case has no arm for it the FSM holds state, giving a de-facto halt.

 Known ISA defect: the immediate widths for LDI and JAL do not reconcile against the 8-bit datapath, since `imm9` does not fit in a register.
 This has to be resolved